orsonteodoro/gcf2/README.md

 The script `find-broken-so-stripping.sh` has been provided to scan for unloadable libs as a result of stripping.
-These packages require `no-strip.conf` if a list of libs are not able to be produced with `lld`.
+These packages require `no-strip.conf` if a list of libs are not able to be produced with `ldd`.

 ## Required re-emerges